100% LLM generated content.

 Set ISP CHI QoS = 0xF

-Use CMN-600 VC0
+Use CMN-600 VC0 for real-time.

 ✅ Dedicated Virtual Channel:

-Map ISP writes to VC0
+Map ISP writes to VC0.

-Isolate NPU traffic to VC1
+Isolate NPU traffic to VC1.

 Enable VC arbitration based on fixed priority.